dav7deRouge/Portfolio-projects/Visualizing COVID-19/README.md

 * *ggplot2* for visualizations;
 * *dplyr* for data manipulation.

-I highly recommend you to have a look directly at the notebook because you will find all the infos about this project there (and lots of graphs).
+I highly recommend you to have a look directly at the notebook because you will find all the infos about this project there (and lots of plots).